 Know that it will pass

 During a panic attack, it might be helpful to realize that these sensations will pass and will do no physical injury, no matter how frightening they may feel at the moment.
-Try to remember that this is a temporary moment of intense anxiety that will pass quickly.
-Anxiety attacks often peak in intensity within 10 minutes after commencement, after which the symptoms begin to fade.
+Remember that this is a fleeting moment of intense anxiety that will pass quickly.
+Anxiety attacks often peak in intensity within 10 minutes after commencement, after which the symptoms fade.

 Practice Slow and Deep Breathing